Cold case detectives solve girl's murder nearly 5 decades later

+FAIRFAX, Va. — The cold case of a 12-year-old girl who was killed nearly 50 years ago has been solved, authorities said.

-FAIRFAX, Va. — In 1972, 12-year-old Karen Spencer was brutally murdered in her neighborhood.
-She was last seen alive on November 29, and her body was discovered a few days later in a wooded area of Fairfax County near what is now the Huntington Metro Station.
+Karen Spencer was last seen alive on Nov.
+29, 1972.
+Her body was discovered a few days later in a wooded area of Fairfax County near what is now the Huntington Metro Station.
 An autopsy showed Karen died from repeated blunt force trauma to the upper body.

-Now, nearly five decades later, detectives with the Major Crimes Bureau’s Cold Case Squad say the crime has been solved.
+Nearly five decades later, detectives with the Fairfax County Major Crimes Bureau’s Cold Case Squad said the crime has been solved.

 In the years following the murder, several persons of interest were identified, including a man some believed was Karen's boyfriend, James “Jimmy” Edwards.
 He was 16-years-old at the time of the killing.
 He denied involvement and later died on August 23, 1997.